 The Advertising Standards Complaints Board and the Advertising Standards Complaints Appeal Board both have a public member majority and a public member Chair.
 The ASA membership has no involvement in the work of the Boards.
 The Complaints Board has nine members, five public and four industry and meets fortnightly.
 The Appeal Board has three members, two public and one industry and meets on demand.

-The ASA has five staff and a budget of about $800,000 per annum.
+The ASA has seven staff and a budget of about $800,000 per annum.
 It is funded from member subscriptions and advertiser levies.
 The ASA dealt with over 1300 queries in 2018 including 820 formal complaints about 425 advertisements.

 Member organisations of the ASA